-It is the purpose of the Fayette County School System to operate each school in a manner that will provide an orderly process of education that ensures the welfare and safety of all students who attend the schools within the district.
-In accordance with that purpose, the Board of Education has adopted a policy that requires all schools to provide codes of conduct.
-These standards of behavior require students to conduct themselves at all times in a manner that facilitates an optimum learning environment for themselves and others.
+The Fayette County School System aims to run each school in a way that ensures an orderly educational process, safeguarding the welfare and safety of all students within the district.
+To support this goal, the Board of Education has implemented a policy mandating all schools to establish codes of conduct.
+These student codes of conduct are accessible at each school and online on the FCBOE website.
+They outline behavior standards that require students to consistently conduct themselves in a manner that promotes an optimal learning environment for everyone.